alrevuelta/cONNXr/README.md

 <h2 align="center">📗 Documentation 📗</h2>

 <p align="center">
-  <a href="doc/01_Introduction.md">01 Introduction</a> •
-  <a href="doc/02_CodeOverview.md">02 Code Overview</a> •
+  <a href="doc/01_Documentation.md">01 Documentation</a> •
-  <a href="doc/03_Testing.md">03 Testing</a> •
+  <a href="doc/02_Testing.md">02 Testing</a> •
-  <a href="doc/04_Contributing.md">04 Contributing</a> •
+  <a href="doc/03_Contributing.md">03 Contributing</a> •
-  <a href="doc/05_Requirements.md">05 Requirements</a> •
-  <a href="doc/06_OperatorStatus.md">06 Operator Status</a>
+  <a href="doc/04_OperatorStatus.md">04 Operator Status</a>
 </p>

 This repo contains a pure C99 runtime to run inference on `onnx` models.
-You can train your model with you favorite framework (tensorflow, keras, sk-learn, you name it!) and once trained export it to a `.onnx` file, that will be used to run inference.
+You can train your model with you favourite framework (tensorflow, keras, sklearn) and once trained export it to a `.onnx` file, that will be used to run inference.
 This makes this library totally framework agnostic, no matter how you train your model, this repo will run it using the common interface that `onnx` provides.
-This runtime was thought for embedded devices, that have low resources and that might not be able to compile newer cpp versions, so the idea is to keep the dependencies as minimum as possible, or even zero.
-No GPUs or fancy processor architectures, just pure non multi-thread C99 code, compatible with almost any embedded device.
-Lets allow our IoT devices to run inference on the edge, but without sacrificing the tools that the big AI fishes in the industry provide.
+This runtime was thought for embedded devices, that might not be able to compile newer cpp versions.
+No GPUs nor HW accelerators, just pure non multi-thread C99 code, compatible with almost any embedded device.
 Dealing with old hardware?
 This might be also for you.

+This project can be also useful if you are working with some bare metal hardware with dedicated accelerators.
+If this is the case, you might find useful to reuse the architecture and replace the specific operators by your own ones.

 Note that this project is in a very early stage so its not even close to be production ready.
 Developers are needed so feel free to contact or contribute with a pull request.
-See **Help Needed** and [doc](doc) for more information about how to contribute.
+You can also have a look to the opened issues if you want to contribute, specially the ones labeled for beginners.
+See contributing section.

 # Out of the box examples

 Some very well known models are supported out of the box, just compile the command line as follows and call it with two parameters (first the `ONNX` model, and second the `input` to run inference on).
 Note that the input has to be a `.pb` file.
 If you have your own model and its not working, its probably because its using an operator that we haven't implemented yet, so feel free to open an issue and we will happy to help.
 ```
-make build_cli
+make all
 ```

 ## [MNIST](https://github.com/onnx/models/tree/master/vision/classification/mnist)
 ```
-./connxr test/mnist/model.onnx test/mnist/test_data_set_0/input_0.pb
+build/connxr test/mnist/model.onnx test/mnist/test_data_set_0/input_0.pb
 ```

 ## [tiny YOLO v2](https://github.com/onnx/models/tree/master/vision/object_detection_segmentation/tiny_yolov2)
 ```
-./connxr test/tiny_yolov2/Model.onnx test/tiny_yolov2/test_data_set_0/input_0.pb
+build/connxr test/tiny_yolov2/Model.onnx test/tiny_yolov2/test_data_set_0/input_0.pb
 ```

 ## [super resolution](https://github.com/onnx/models/tree/master/vision/super_resolution/sub_pixel_cnn_2016)